-- 1. Principal or designated person contacts the parent/guardian by phone or letter. - A. Attendance Letter 2- Second Notification @ 7 unexcused days and/or 21 tardies. - 2.
-Principal or designated person requests a parent attendance contract meeting to discuss how to improve attendance. - 3.
-Attendance monitor team may make a home visit.
+- 1. Principal or designated person contacts the parent/guardian by phone or letter. - 2.
+Principal or designated person requests a parent attendance contract meeting to discuss how to improve attendance.

-Third Intervention:
+Third and subsequent Interventions:

-1. If there is no improvement after the contract meeting, a referral will be made to local Social Service Agencies.
+- 1. Attendance monitor team may make a home visit. - 2.
+If there is no improvement after the contract meeting, a referral will be made to local Social Service Agencies.